-- Disease cycles and their role in developing management solutions - Components of the disease cycles - Approaches that can be used to manage viruses
+- Disease cycles and their role in developing management solutions - Components of the virus/host/vector disease cycle - Approaches that can be used to manage viruses - Prevention as a virus management approach

 Plant viruses need the interior of a plant cell to replicate.
 Only a few viruses survive outside a host cell or a vector for any period of time.